msanand/msanand.github.io/_posts/2014-08-17-set-up-blog-jekyll-github-pages.md

 Jekyll is bundled as a ruby gem, and hence require Ruby and RubyGems as pre-requisites.
 I would recommend visiting the [official installation page](http://jekyllrb.com/docs/installation/) for the steps to install Jekyll.

-**TIP**: If you want to keep your local Jekyll installation in sync with the version used in Github Pages, then install the Github Pages gem instead of the Jekyll gem - `gem install github-pages`.
+**PRO TIP**: If you want to keep your local Jekyll installation in sync with the version used in Github Pages, then install the Github Pages gem instead of the Jekyll gem - `gem install github-pages`.
 This ensures that your local Jekyll build churns out exactly the same site as the Github Pages build would.

 ###Scaffolding the initial Jekyll content
 Once you are done with the installation, you can scaffold a new Jekyll directory structure using the following command: